-Mark (%) Significance Criteria Fail 50 is the pass mark.
+Mark (%) Significance Criteria 50 and below Fail American equivalent: F 50 is the pass mark.
 Work scoring less than 50 is not of Master's level.
-It American demonstrates no more than a basic grasp of the topic, no more than a 50 and below equivalent: basic knowledge of elementary texts or ideas, incoherent reasoning, or F other serious shortcomings which prevent it from satisfying the criteria for a pass.
-Low pass: A pass mark at Master's indicates that the student has achieved more than Insufficient for a basic understanding of the material, and has critically and convincingly admission to evaluated the material.
-Doctoral study Work at the lower end of this category will show reasonable competence American with the material, will be reasonably well organized, and will mount some 50-64 equivalent: good arguments, but will get little further than this.
-The arguments may E = 50-60 not be well explored, a full range of objections may not be considered, and D =60-64 obvious gaps in the treatment may remain.
+It demonstrates no more than a basic grasp of the topic, no more than a basic knowledge of elementary texts or ideas, incoherent reasoning, or other serious shortcomings which prevent it from satisfying the criteria for a pass.
+50-64 Low pass: Insufficient for admission to Doctoral study American equivalent: E = 50-60 D = 60-64 A pass mark at Master's indicates that the student has achieved more than a basic understanding of the material, and has critically and convincingly evaluated the material.
+Work at the lower end of this category will show reasonable competence with the material, will be reasonably well organized, and will mount some good arguments, but will get little further than this.
+The arguments may not be well explored, a full range of objections may not be considered, and obvious gaps in the treatment may remain.
 Work at the higher end of this category may show some merits that would warrant a higher mark but suffer from defects in other respects that prevent awarding one.
 For example, it may show some original thought and good ideas, but lack rigour; or it may show good understanding and command of the literature, but lack a sufficiently convincing or thorough critical or evaluatory component, or suffer from some confusion in direction or flaws in organization.
-High pass: A mark of 65 or more indicates the potential to continue to Doctoral level research.
+65-74 High pass: Sufficient for admission to Doctoral study American equivalent: C = 65-69 B = 70-74 A mark of 65 or more indicates the potential to continue to Doctoral level research.
 Work in this bracket range is very good.
-It will be clearly Sufficient for structured, it will cover a suitable range of literature, it will evaluate and admission to criticise as well as describe the material it discusses; it will be generally Doctoral study rigorous and exact, and it may show signs of fruitful independent thinking.
-GE 74 American This independence need not be a new idea or theory, but can include the 65-74 American development of a novel critique of existing ideas, a new interpretation, an equivalent: extension of an existing argument, a new reply on behalf of an existing C = 65-69 position or author, or a comparative exercise which yields something new.
-B = 70-74 Work at the higher end of this range will either be very competent without quite distinguishing itself, or else will be of distinction level in some respects but marred by defects in others, for example by failing to consider an obvious line of objection, or by being suboptimally structured, or by Distinction being very thorough but too pedestrian for distinction.
-A mark of 75 or more indicates distinction level work.
-It will be clearly וואוווכנוטוו structured, thorough, well-argued, and may display a degree of originality American equivalent: 75 and above A as defined above.
+It will be clearly structured, it will cover a suitable range of literature, it will evaluate and criticise as well as describe the material it discusses; it will be generally rigorous and exact, and it may show signs of fruitful independent thinking.
+This independence need not be a new idea or theory, but can include the development of a novel critique of existing ideas, a new interpretation, an extension of an existing argument, a new reply on behalf of an existing position or author, or a comparative exercise which yields something new.
+Work at the higher end of this range will either be very competent without quite distinguishing itself, or else will be of distinction level in some respects but marred by defects in others, for example by failing to consider an obvious line of objection, or by being suboptimally structured, or by being very thorough but too pedestrian for distinction.
+75 and above Distinction American equivalent: A mark of 75 or more indicates distinction level work.
+It will be clearly structured, thorough, well-argued, and may display a degree of originality as defined above.
 It may also display a degree of intellectual confidence either absent from or unwarranted in work of lower standard.
 One test for distinction level work is whether it is memorable (for the right reasons).
 Another is whether it provokes thought or questions in the mind of the reader.
-At Master's level, work in the 75-79 range will suggest the potential for publication, while a mark of 80 or suggests material that is already close to publishable standard, with the requisite format modifications. to publishable standard, with the requisite format mounications.
+At Master's level, work in the 75-79 range will suggest the potential for publication, while a mark of 80 or suggests material that is already close to publishable standard, with the requisite format modifications.